RocketSoftware/multivalue-lab/Redis-Demos/Redis-API/README.md

 Redis-API Demo
 ==============

 A basic API for accessing Redis using U2 Basic.
 Place the files from INCLUDE into the INCLUDE directory of your account.
 The program files in BP_SOURCE can then be compiled.
+For UniVerse, you will need to change $INCLUDE INCLUDE to $INCLUDE UNIVERSE.INCLUDE.

 Please see INCLUDE redis.include for a list of the COMMON variables that are used by these subroutines.